Benefits of the World Kayak Federation

 If you are an experienced paddler, the elite communities of the WKF are for you.
 They link you to other elite kayaking enthusiasts for more information on events and opportunities in your area.
 The blogs on the WKF Web site also provide links and opportunities for communication between die-hard kayakers [source: McBeath].

 This growing community can provide countless ways to become involved and enrich your kayaking experience.
-For more information on kayaking, visit the links on the next page.
+For more information on kayaking, visit the links below.

 - How Tread Lightly!
 Works

 - How the American Alpine Club Works